The Difference Between Strategic and Tactical Thinking (With Real Examples)

 3: The volunteer retention problem.

 Tactical response: Run a bigger recruitment campaign.
-Expand outreach.

 The